stream-payments/stream-commerce-admin/README.md

 ### Features

-You can learn about all of the e-commerce features that StreamPay commerce provides [in our documentation](https://docs.streampay.shop/introduction#features).
+You can learn about all of the e-commerce features that StreamPay marketplace provides [in our documentation](https://docs.streampay.shop/introduction#features).

 ## Contributions